 1950 John Gielgud and a young Richard Burton appear together in Christopher Fry's The Lady's Not for Burning at the Royale Theatre for 151 performances.
 Gielgud also directs the romantic comedy set in the 15th century.

 1973 Boom Boom Room by David Rabe opens at the Vivian Beaumont Theater, marking the first time that Joseph Papp has a show at Lincoln Center.
 Madeline Kahn stars as a middle-aged woman realizing that her adult life is, in reality, not that much better than her abusive childhood.
 Charles Durning and Robert Loggia co-star in the show that wins mixed reviews and a short run of only 37 performances.

-2001 The only men to be seen at the American Airlines Theatre are in the audience.
-Roundabout Theatre Company's revival of Clare Booth Luce's not altogether affectionate comic treatise on her sex, The Women, features a constellation of contemporary stars including Kristen Johnston, Rue McClanahan, Cynthia Nixon, Mary Louise Wilson, and Jennifer Tilly.
+2001 Roundabout Theatre Company's revival of Clare Booth Luce's not altogether affectionate comic treatise on her sex, The Women, features a constellation of contemporary stars, including Kristen Johnston, Rue McClanahan, Cynthia Nixon, Mary Louise Wilson, and Jennifer Tilly.

 2006 After numerous stage adaptations of movies, Broadway gets a musical based on a TV special.
 Dr. Seuss' How the Grinch Stole Christmas opens at the Hilton Theatre and proves to be so popular, it returns the following year.
 Patrick Page stars as the greedy green title character, with John Cullum as his faithful pooch.